SamanthaClarke1/poker-hands/README.md

 ```

-## Why typescript, not javascript?
-Typescript is simply a neater superset of javascript, and compiles down to javascript.

-It also shows off my typescript and javascript knowledge at once ;)

-## How could this be improved?
-* This could have a GUI etc to access the program. ( not allowed as per the specs, even though I really wanted to be flashy :( )
-* This could be exposed as a HTTP RESTful API.
-The idea is simple enough.
-Once again, specs say no.
-* There could be unit testing as another node script.
-Would be fairly easy to implement.
-And could ensure that I got all the edgecases I wasn't *too* sure about.

 ## How do I run it?

 Simply run index.js through node with the parameters defined in the challenge documentation.